ewaldmire/ascender/docs/container_groups.md

 ensures a clean environment for every job run.

-In some cases it is desirable to have the execution environment be "always-on", this is is done by manually creating an instance through the climber API or UI.
+In some cases it is desirable to have the execution environment be "always-on", this is is done by manually creating an instance through the ascender API or UI.

 ## Configuration